givemepower8/Phaser3Practices/docs/COC.md

 Weakness: Slow and low attack.
 Giant will ignore troops while any defensive structures in range so it's vulnerable to defensing heros.

-Giant is terrible at tearing down walls, must go with wizard as a meat shield.
+Giant is terrible at tearing down walls, must go with wizards as a meat shield for them.

 | Level | DpS | DpA | HP    | Cost  | Research Cost | Laboratory | Research Time |
 | ----- | --- | --- | ----- | ----- | ------------- | ---------- | ------------- |